bslew/antabTr/readme.md

 the program will continue from the point your left off using the wisdom data stored in the local directory.
 The wisdom files are stored by default in the 'wisdom' sub-directory.
 The wisdom files contain Tsys data from both the log file and from the generated antab file.
-This information can be used in supervised machine learning.
-To facilitate ML this information can also be extracted for past EVN sessions from analysis of both .log and .antab files.
+To enlarge training, under certain conditions set such information can also be extracted for past EVN sessions from analyses of both .log and .antab files.

 ## Correcting/re-generating antab files